Midlife Crisis

 "Midlife Crisis" is a song by American rock band Faith No More.
-It was released on May 25, 1992, as the first single from their fourth album, Angel Dust.
+It was released on May 25, 1992 by Slash and Reprise Records, as the first single from their fourth album, Angel Dust (1992).
 It became their only number-one hit on the US Billboard Modern Rock Tracks chart and reached number 10 on the UK Singles Chart.

 Music and lyrics

 "Midlife Crisis" is an alternative metal song, which incorporates progressive rock and hip hop elements.